 If you omit the chocolate chips, they taste super matcha-y.
 If you use the amount of chocolate called for, the taste is much less noticeable.

 So, in summary: 1) Don’t make these cookies if you don’t like matcha flavor.
-2) How strong you find the matcha flavor will depend on your tastebuds. ;)
+2) How strong you find the matcha flavor will depend on your tastebuds. ;) And if you do love matcha, check out my Matcha Cheesecake and Matcha Cake Recipe.

 - Vegan butter or refined coconut oil – as always, I recommend using refined coconut oil unless you want some coconut taste.
 If you’re not vegan, regular butter works great.